Acton Town tube station: Station building

 The original brick-built station was built in 1879.
 In February 1910 the station building was reconstructed and on 1 March 1910 the station was given its present name.
 In 1931 and 1932 the station was rebuilt again in preparation for transferring the Uxbridge branch service from the District line to the Piccadilly line.
 The new station was designed by Charles Holden in a modern European geometric style using brick, reinforced concrete and glass.

-As other stations Holden designed, Acton Town station features a tall block-like ticket hall rising above a low horizontal structure housing the station offices and shops.
+As with other stations that Holden designed, Acton Town station features a tall block-like ticket hall rising above a low horizontal structure housing the station offices and shops.
 The ticket hall has a projecting London Underground roundel sign over a canopy, the brick walls of the ticket hall are punctuated with panels of clerestory windows and the structure is capped with a flat concrete slab roof.
 From the ticket hall enclosed stairs descend to the platforms under integral concrete canopies on paired piers in alternating broad and narrow bay formation.
 A part of the narrow bays is infilled by kiosks, integral poster boards, roundel signs and fixed seating.
 The platforms are linked by a secondary bridge at the southern end.
 Reinforced concrete platform canopies replaced the original timber canopies.
 Since 17 May 1994, the station has been a Grade II Listed building.

 The stated reason for why it should be listed was:

-"Reinforced concrete post and lintel construction with red brick infill, some load-bearing.
-Symmetrical almost square and double-height ticket hall flanked by kiosks on bridge, from which parade of shops descends to Bollo Lane with secondary entrance under stepped boxed lighting to the rear.
-Ticket hall gives on to complex access area with open frame construction, whence enclosed stairs descend to platforms under integral concrete. canopies - incorporating clerestory - on paired piers in alternating broad and narrow bay formation.
-The narrow bays part infilled by kiosks, integral poster boards, roundel signs and fixed seating.
-The platforms are linked by a secondary bridge at the southern end.
-All the frontage shops have their original bronzed glazing, particularly elaborate in the taller frontages to Bollo Lane and in the side passage.
-All shopdoors original save that to single shop east of station.
-The station windows metal with strong horizontal emphasis in their glazing bars.
-Ticket hall has projecting roundel sign over canopy, and three double-height paired windows to street frontage with similar windows at upper level to rear.
-Exposed concrete frame to ceiling, rendered upper walls with brown tiling below.
-Original tiled floors.
-Included as an important example of Holden's mature work for an interchange station."